 Q: I have a Hyper-V host running several virtual machines.
 How many licenses do I need to purchase?

-Q: I have a physical server running Microsoft SQL Server, Exchange, Active Directory, or SharePoint.
+Q: I have a physical server running Microsoft SQL Server, Exchange, Active Directory, and/or SharePoint.
 How many licenses do I need to purchase?

 Q: I have a virtual machine running Microsoft SQL Server, Exchange, Active Directory, or SharePoint.
 How many licenses do I need to purchase?

-A: You only need one license for your hypervisor, like Acronis Backup Advanced for VMware or Hyper-V. Any of these licenses include application protection.
+A: You only need one license for your hypervisor, e.g. Acronis Backup Advanced for VMware, Acronis Backup Advanced for Hyper-V or Acronis Backup Advanced for Server subscription.
+Any of these options include virtual application protection.

 Q: What is included in the Acronis Backup Advanced Universal License?

-A: The Universal license includes all capabilities provided by Acronis Backup products: backup of local machine and files, virtual machines of any hypervisor, all supported applications, centralized management, Tapes support, deduplication, and so on.
+A: Acronis Backup Advanced for Server subscription provides complete protection of any system: backup of local machine and files, virtual machines of any hypervisor, all supported applications, centralized management, Tapes support, deduplication, and so on.
 This license applies per protected machine.
+It also includes maintenance for the entire period of subscription.

 Q: Where do I go for the trial serial number and proper installation file to start a product trial?